A confiscation order is designed to force those deemed to have financially benefited from crime to repay what they have gained.

 CSPOC on the other hand, as enforcers of the most complex confiscation order cases are bestowed with all the powers of a prosecutor, and will likely also work with police, estate agents, banks, and more in order to assist the defendant in finding a way to pay their order.

-If repayment of the full amount is proving difficult, the CSPOC are able to apply to the crown court for the appointment of an independent officer, an Enforcement Receiver to the case.
+If repayment of the full amount is proving difficult, the CSPOC is able to apply to the crown court for the appointment of an independent officer, an Enforcement Receiver to the case.
 An Enforcement Receiver is not part of the prosecution team, and is instead given unique powers to sell assets in order to raise the full amount needed to pay the order.

 How Inquesta Can Help with Confiscation Order Hearings